 From a young age, I knew I wanted to be a teacher.

 I have always had a love for children and being around children.
 As I got older, if someone were to bring up education, ‘Athens State University’ is immediately what you would hear.
-My mom was a graduate from Athens State, and she always had positive things to say, so I knew going forward that it was the place to attend in order to follow my dreams of being an educator.
+My mom was a graduate of Athens State, and she always had positive things to say, so I knew going forward that it was the place to attend in order to follow my dreams of being an educator.

 “I graduated from Athens State University in 2014 and got my dual degree in elementary education and collaborative education.
 When I came to the student-teaching portion of my degree, I had to do a special education portion at Piney Chapel, which is one of our county schools.
 I had a great experience there, and then I transitioned to Athens Bible where I was able to teach 1st grade for my teaching experience.
 Being able to see the public side of Athens within the community and how things worked, as well as the private section of the school systems, allowed me to learn how they were incorporated in different ways.